microsoft/Windows-Camera/Samples/VirtualCamera/README.md

 This project package the desktop VirtualCamera_ConsoleApp executable into a UWP application.
 This is a sample configuration application that is responsible of create / remove / configure the virtual camera related to the mediasource install via VirtualCamera_AppMSI.

-Altnertatively you can create a UWP application
+Alternatively you can create a UWP application

 ## VirtualCameraTest
 ----